 The purple witchy-ness of this cover screams fall vibes for me.
-Whether or not the symbols on the cover are supposed to be indicative of magic especially when added to the purple.
-Purple itself is also a very fall colour for me and this cover is full of purple.
+Whether or not the symbols on the cover are supposed to indicate magic, especially when added to the purple.
+Purple itself is also a very fall colour for me, and this cover is full of purple.

 A Discovery of Witches by Deborah Harkness

-I have written of my love for this book in other instances, ironically in a post about books that give off summer vibes.
+I have written my love for this book in other instances, ironically in a post about books that give off summer vibes.
 But for me, the cover gives off fall vibes.
-Once again the witchy symbols on the cover are all fall and then the picture of Oxford makes me think of school and therefore fall too.
+Once again, the witchy symbols on the cover are all fall, and then the picture of Oxford makes me think of school and therefore fall too.

 Toil and Trouble: 15 Tales of Women & Witchcraft Edited by Jessica Spotswood & Tess Sharpe

 This cover has more purple!!
-Added to the orange and the illustrations of witchy things this cover is all about the fall vibes.
+This cover is all about the fall vibes added to the orange and the illustrations of witchy things.

 Once and Future Witches by Alix E. Harrow

-Once again nature illustrations added to witches makes me think magic and fall.
+Once again, nature illustrations added to witches make me think magic and fall.